TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillIntelGeek.md

     - GetNewFactIntent tell me an Intel fact
     - GetNewFactIntent give me a fact
     - GetNewFactIntent give me an Intel fact
+- __Answer__
+  - 'Intel Corporation was founded in 1968'
+  - 'Intel Guadalajara was founded in 2000',
+  - 'Intel Guadalajara has over 1400 employees',

 ## Skill: Trivia